andrewkrynin/DataAPI/context-mcp-server/README.md

 MCP (Model Context Protocol) server to access the doppelgangers.ai Social Media Context API.

-This MCP server provides access to contextualized renderings (XML descriptions) of Twitter/X posts.
+This MCP server provides access to contextualized renderings (XML descriptions) of Social media posts and channels.
 The contextualization allows for:
 * More high-quality retrieval of relevant information from the posts,
 * More high-quality analysis of insights, trends, topics, etc. from the posts